 State Funded Grants

-There are 3 types of funds available: Small Business Direct Access Program, Express Program and General Program.
+There are 3 types of funds available: Express Program, General Program and Safety Grant.

 The General Program is designed to provide eligible Massachusetts companies the opportunity to apply for up to $250,000 in training funds that may cover up to two years of training.
 The fund covers many types of training including: